kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 * They waste precious development time the first time they are written
 * They waste even more time when they need to be refactored (when a new feature is added)

-Strictly speaking, test code is like any other type of code.
+Strictly speaking, [test code is like any other type of code](#anti-pattern-9---treating-test-code-as-a-second-class-citizen).
 You will need to refactor it as some point in order to improve it in a gradual way.
-But if you find yourself routinely changing existing tests just to make them pass when a new feature is added then *your tests are are not testing what they should be testing*
+But if you find yourself routinely changing existing tests just to make them pass when a new feature is added then *your tests are not testing what they should be testing*.

-I have seen several companies that started new projects and thinking that they will get it right it this time, they started writing a big number of tests to cover the functionality of the application.
+I have seen several companies that started new projects and thinking that they will get it right it this time, they started writing a *big* number of tests to cover the functionality of the application.
 After a while, a new feature got added and several existing tests needed to change in order to make them pass again.
-Soon the amount of effort spent fixing the existing tests was actually larger than the time needed to implement the feature itself.
+Then another new feature was added and *more* tests needed to be updated.
+Soon the amount of effort spent refactoring/fixing the existing tests was actually larger than the time needed to implement the feature itself.

 In such situations, several developers just accept defeat.
 They declare software tests a waste of time and abandon completely the existing test suite in order to focus fully on new features.
 In some extreme scenarios some changes might even be held back because of the amount of tests that break.

+The problem here is of course the bad quality of tests.
+Tests that need to be refactored all the time suffer from tight coupling with the main code.
-Unfortunately, you need some basic testing experience to understand which tests are written in the "wrong" way.
+Unfortunately, you need some basic testing experience to understand which tests are written in this "wrong" way.

 Having to change a big number of existing tests when a new feature is introduced shows the *symptom*.
 The actual problem is that tests were instructed to verify internal implementation which is always a recipe for disaster.
 There are several software testing resources online that attempt to explain this concept, but very few of them show some solid examples.